 If you require assistance with excise tax not reported on Form 4720 or other tax-exempt entity compliance, please contact Matt Rak.

 Leech Tishman’s Nonprofit & Tax-Exempt Organizations group focuses on helping organizations effectively achieve their charitable mission.

 Matthew Rak is a Partner with Leech Tishman and leads the Nonprofits & Tax-Exempt Organizations Group, as well as the Business Succession Group.
 He is based in the Pittsburgh office and can be reached at 412.261.1600 or firstname.lastname@example.org.

 Leech Tishman’s Company Page on LinkedIn: https://www.linkedin.com/company/leech-tishman

 Leech Tishman Fuscaldo & Lampl is a full-service law firm dedicated to assisting individuals, businesses, and institutions.
-Leech Tishman offers legal services in business restructuring & insolvency, corporate matters, employment & labor, estates & trusts, intellectual property, litigation & alternative dispute resolution, and real estate.
-In addition, the firm offers a wide range of legal services to clients in the aviation & aerospace, cannabis, construction, energy & natural resources, healthcare, and hospitality industries.
-Headquartered in Pittsburgh, PA, Leech Tishman also has offices in Chicago, Los Angeles, New York, Philadelphia, Sarasota and Wilmington, DE.
+Leech Tishman offers legal services in business restructuring & insolvency, construction, corporate matters, employment & labor, estates & trusts, intellectual property, litigation & alternative dispute resolution, and real estate.
+In addition, the firm offers a wide range of legal services to clients in the aviation & aerospace, cannabis, emerging cyber technologies, energy & natural resources, entertainment, healthcare, hospitality, and life sciences industries.
+Headquartered in Pittsburgh, PA, Leech Tishman also has offices in Chicago, Los Angeles, New York, Philadelphia, Sarasota, Washington, D.C., and Wilmington, DE.